nksm/figma-plugin-simple-prefix-editor-for-css/README.md

-# CSS Custom Property Formatter for Figma
+# Simple Prefix Editor for CSS

-A Figma plugin that formats variable code syntax as CSS custom properties.
+A lightweight Figma plugin for quickly adding prefixes to variable code syntax as CSS custom properties.

 ## Features